 - 101-102.
 Elementary Spanish I-II: (3 hours each) A course of study designed for students who have no or very limited prior knowledge of Spanish.
 Students who have had at least one year of high school Spanish should consider taking SPA 106.
 Students who have had at least two years of high school Spanish should consider taking SPA 201. - 106.
 High Beginner Spanish: (3 hours) An intensive review course designed for students who have had at least one year of high-school Spanish.
 Students completing this class would go into Intermediate Spanish.
 This class is designed to replace, not to be taken in addition to SPA 10 1 and 102. - 201-202.
 Intermediate Spanish I-II: (3 hours each) A course of study which examines the Spanish language and culture, with a particular emphasis on communicative skills.
 Prerequisite: SPA 102 or the equivalent.
 Students who have had at least two years of high school Spanish should consider taking SPA 201. - 303.
 Reading Spanish Literature: (3 hours) A survey of Spanish literature with emphasis on reading comprehension.
 Prerequisite: SPA 202 or the equivalent. - 305.
 Advanced Grammar and Composition: (3 hours) An intensive review of grammar and composition.
 Prerequisite: SPA 202 or the equivalent. - 307.
 Conversational Spanish: (3 hours) Extensive practice in oral Spanish including drill in vocabulary, idiom, and basic linguistic structure.
 Prerequisite: SPA 201 and permission of the instructor. - 309.
 Occupational Spanish: (3 hours) A course for students who desire to research, learn, and practice specialized vocabularies needed to communicate in Spanish in the work place.
 No prerequisites required. - 311-312.
 Survey of Spanish Literature I-II: (3 hours each) Representative masterpieces.
 Prerequisite: SPA 202. - 313.
 Spanish and Latin American Cinema: (3 hours) A course where students view and analyze the best in Spanish and Latin American films.
 Prerequisite: SPA 202 or the equivalent. - 350.
 Life and Culture of Latin America: (3 hours) A study of all aspects of Latin American life.
-Prerequisite: SPA 202 or the equivalent. - 360.
-Life and Culture in Spain: (3 hours) A study of all aspects of life in Spain.
 Prerequisite: SPA 202 or the equivalent. - 417.
 Methods of Teaching Spanish: (3 hours) A course in which students explore studies in the theories, techniques, and materials of teaching Spanish.
-Prerequisite: SPA 201 or the equivalent. - 480.
+Prerequisite: SPA 201 or the equivalent. - 460.
+Life and Culture of Spain: (3 hours) A study of all aspects of life in Spain.
+Prerequisite: SPA 202 or the equivalent. - 480.
 Spanish Practicum in the United States: (3 hours) A supervised learning experience in working with Spanish-speaking individuals or groups in a church and/or school setting.
 Prerequisite: SPA 202 or the equivalent.
 Special permission from the instructor is required to register.